poisa/finalizer/README.md

 # Was this helpful?

-If you found this tool valuable, please consider making donation by following this link: https://www.paypal.com/donate/?hosted_button_id=U39AK3B9BE5WQ
+If you found this tool valuable, please consider making a PayPal donation by following this link: https://www.paypal.com/donate/?hosted_button_id=MRDHDE7HYYS6E